 On September 1, 2000 as a part of ATEAC, TelAlaska became the new provider of telephone service to the communities of Nome, which was incorporated into Mukluk Telephone Company, and Seward and Moose Pass, which were incorporated into Interior Telephone Company.

 Providing telecommunications to remote rural locations is our specialty.
-Only four of the 24 Alaskan communities that TelAlaska’s Interior and Mukluk Telephone Companies serve are accessible by road.
+Only three of the 24 Alaskan communities that TelAlaska’s Interior and Mukluk Telephone Companies serve are accessible by road.

 In addition to Interior and Mukluk Telephone companies, TelAlaska includes Eyecom, with cable TV service to two communities; TelAlaska Cellular, which provides wireless telephone service in all of TelAlaska’s local service exchanges; TelAlaska Long Distance, with long distance telephone service; and TelAlaska NetWorks with internet services for residents and businesses throughout Alaska including voice and data network solutions.

 TelAlaska was acquired by American Broadband in July of 2008.
 American Broadband acquires and operates local exchange carriers and related businesses in rural markets nationwide.
 The company’s strategy is distinguished by a long-term focus on growth in rural America.
 By investing in its telecommunications network, local employees and management, and community organizations, American Broadband ensures continued customer service satisfaction and works to realize the growth potential of its markets.
-American Broadband and its subsidiaries now serve 37,000 access lines, 18,000 video customers, and 19,400 data customers in Nebraska, Missouri, Alaska and Louisiana.
+American Broadband and its subsidiaries now serve customers in Nebraska, Missouri, Alaska, Texas and Louisiana.